 The Company has secured and will continue to pursue design-build contracts with clients participating in the Public Private Partnership ("PPP") market in the institutional sector.
 In addition to the Company's more traditional role of acting as a construction contractor to the PPP project, the Company is actively looking to acquire an equity position in PPP projects as a means to support its construction operations and generate additional construction opportunities.
 The Company has accumulated shareholders' equity in order to have the financial capacity to pre-qualify for PPP construction contracts and should the right opportunities arise, acquire a non-controlling ownership interest in the PPP concession, using internally-generated funds.
-The Company is part of consortia short-listed to submit proposals for the North Island Hospitals project located on Vancouver Island and the East Rail Maintenance Facility and the ErinoakKids Centre, both located in Toronto.
-The Company is pursuing a minority equity position on the North Island Hospitals and the East Rail Maintenance Facility project in addition to serving as a member of the respective design-build construction team, should the securement be successful.
+The Company is part of various consortia that has submitted proposals for the North Island Hospitals project located on Vancouver Island and the East Rail Maintenance Facility and ErinoakKids Centre both located in Toronto.
+In addition, the Company, as part of various consortia, was short-listed to submit proposals for the construction of the Swift Current Long-Term Care Facility and the Saskatoon Civil Operations Centre both located in Saskatchewan, and Building Alberta Schools Construction Program.
+The Company is pursuing a minority equity position in some of the above mentioned projects in addition to serving as a member of the respective design-build construction team, should the securement be successful.